Queen (slang): Size queen

-A size queen is a gay male who prefers or exclusively dates or has sex with men who have large penises or large build.
+A size queen is a gay male who prefers, or exclusively dates or has sex with men who have large penises or a large build.

 Gym queen

 Gym queen refers to gay men who are into bodybuilding and working out either to bulk up and may include steroid use or those looking for a more lithe physique.
 Although body building and male physique magazines were popular before the 1970s, the Castro clone look — workboots, jeans, tight white T-shirt, shorter well-kept hair, and a well-muscled physique — became widely known and emulated in the 1970s and 1980s, replacing the hippie artistic constructs and fashions.

 Show queen

 According to Charles Isherwood in The New York Times, "Show queen is, of course, the technical term for a person, of either gender and any sexual orientation, who is inordinately fond of Broadway musicals."
 Although a "reviled" gay stereotype in the past, many LGBT activists influenced by queer politics have sought to reclaim the stereotype in a positive way.